Skip to content ↓

 They also hold information on children and their families to whom they provide a service in order to help them support you and your family.

-Common Assessment Framework – this is a way of working with families who need help.
+Early Help Assessment (EHA) – this is a way of working with families who need help.

-A CAF Assessment will put the needs of the family at the heart of any decisions made.
+An Early Help Assessment (EHA) will put the needs of the family at the heart of any decisions made.
 It is a shared assessment tool and aims to identify needs as soon as possible and bring together services to offer co-ordinated support.

-The CAF is a voluntary process and used by people working for organisations including school, children centres and health services who know the child and family well.
+The EHA is a voluntary process and used by people working for organisations including school, children centres and health services who know the child and family well.

-The focus of the CAF is the child/children and their views are an essential part of the process.
-The CAF process does not guarantee that a service will be provided, but it does provide evidence of a need for further information and support.
+The focus of the EHA is the child/children and their views are an essential part of the process.
+The EHA process does not guarantee that a service will be provided, but it does provide evidence of a need for further information and support.

-If you or those who work with your family feel your child needs extra help because they have some unmet needs, you can choose to begin a CAF.
+If you or those who work with your family feel your child needs extra help because they have some unmet needs, you can choose to begin an EHA.

-Usually, if the only difficulty you and your child are experiencing is around your child’s behaviour at school, a CAF is not appropriate.
+Usually, if the only difficulty you and your child are experiencing is around your child’s behaviour at school, an EHA may not be appropriate.

 Who can help me with it?

-Miss Chloe Mansi, our Parent and Pupil Support Advisor in school is able to complete the CAF referral process with you.
+Mrs Emma Smith, our Parent and Family Liaison Officer, in school is able to complete the EHA referral process with you.
 This will involve talking with her about yours and schools worries, concerns and hopes for the future.

 What's next?

-Once a CAF referral has been submitted the team will assess the information and a decision will made as to whether the referral is accepted.
+Once an EHA has been submitted, the team will assess the information and a decision will made on whether the referral is accepted.

 If successful you will be allocated a Family Support Practitioner from the Early Help team to support you and your family.

-Early Help – this service provides support that has been identified through the Common Assessment Form (CAF) process that is not available from other services.
+Early Help – this service provides support that has been identified through the Early Help Assessment (EHA) process that is not available from other services.

 Early Help can also prevent further problems arising.